a

 Using Gaussian elimination, we can reduce the matrix to row echelon form.
 After that, we just need to count the number of non-zero rows in the resulting matrix, and this value will be equal to the rank of the original matrix.

-How to find the rank of a matrix using minor method?
+How do you find the rank of a matrix?